AmroB98/Trex-miner-shares-calculator/README.md

  2- run TrexSharesCalculator.py (Requires Python installed on current computer)

- 3- click on add new rig and write the rig name which should be the same as the one specified in the batch file.
-(RigName)
+ 3- click on add new rig and write the rig name which should be the same as the one specified in the batch file (RigName)

  4- write the path of the folder that has the log files (:a_folder_where_logs_will_saved) and click update Path